Hey service providers – this one is for you!

 4 | What you don’t do

 Are there things that are cliché for your niche or stereotypes that you’re just not into?
-Mariah did a great post like this literally saying “12 myths about creating courses that are total garbage” Your ideal clients will likely respect you more when you stand up and state your opinions.
+You can check out my post on myths about making money with your blog as an example.
+Your ideal clients will likely respect you more when you stand up and state your opinions.
 And people who aren’t your ideal client will hopefully get the hint before you waste time emailing back and forth.
 Me?
-I’m not into meetings, business casual, and working without a plan.
-No thank you!
+I’m not into meetings, business casual attire, or working without a plan.
+Stating that ahead of time in a blog post means more of the right clients connect with me.

 5 | The pre-work stuff

 What details should potential clients have in place before they’ll be able to work with you?
-As a web designer my clients needed to know what their website would be about, what pages they needed created, and what actions they wanted users to take BEFORE I would be able to start a design.
-Trying to figure this stuff out along the way always meant the design process went over by weeks.
-To have more clients show up ready to work, create a post (or series of posts) that helps them figure out all this stuff on their own.
+As a web designer, my clients needed to know what their website would be about, what pages they needed created, and what actions they wanted users to take BEFORE I would be able to start a design.
+Trying to figure this stuff out along the way always meant the design process took weeks longer than expected or stalled the project completely.
+To have more clients show up ready to work, create a post (or series of posts) that helps them figure out all this stuff on their own and gets them excited to put their ducks in a row so they can hire you.

 6 | The small win